Dr. Raquel Amaro Silva

 In addition to the benefits it offers at the muscular level, creatine is also recommended to improve neural activity by promoting concentration and memory.
 It is also beneficial in patients with Parkinson's since dopamine levels are optimized, a substance that causes the symptoms of this disease.

-Regarding the side effects of creatine on hair, the truth is that it is related to the increase in levels of Dihydrotestosterone (DHT), a hormone derived from testosterone that produces the irreversible destruction of hair follicles causing androgenetic alopecia.
+As for the negative effects of creatine on hair, the truth is that it is related to the increase in the levels of Dihydrotestosterone (DHT), a hormone derived from testosterone that produces the irreversible destruction of hair follicles causing androgenetic alopecia.

 That is, there are studies that establish that creatine causes testosterone to become DHT in greater amounts.
 When this happens, the person develops a hormonal type alopecia, androgenic alopecia, causing the hair that falls not to come out again.
-In this sense, It could not be said as such that taking creatine causes baldness, but rather that it accelerates the effects of androgenic alopecia in people predisposed to it.However, it is important to note that there are no solid scientific studies and conclusions on this subject, so we will have to wait for more studies and analyses to know for sure.
+In this sense, It could not be said as such that taking creatine causes baldness, but rather that it accelerates the effects of androgenic alopecia in people predisposed to it.However, it's important to note that there are no solid scientific studies or conclusions on this matter, so we'll have to wait for further studies and analysis to know for sure.

 Do you notice that your hair is falling out?